Sleep: Screens Stealing Our Slumber?

 The Human Identity: Authenticity or Algorithmic Performance?

-It promised a world of self-expression and connection.
-But has the internet instead encouraged us to create performative versions of ourselves; curated by algorithms and validated by likes?
-To help us find the reality, we’re ...
+The internet promised a world of self-expression and genuine connection.
+But has it instead encouraged us to build performative versions of ourselves - curated by algorithms and validated by likes - until we've lost track of ...

 Human Resources: The Era of Digital Reductionism?